kenan238/netgm2-public/README.md

 Feel free to submit questions or bugs as Issues.

-## Visit my website to contact me.
+## Feel free to contact me through the socials in my Website!